TSA & Airport Regulations

 Make Your Trip Better Using 3-1-1

-3-1-1 for carry-ons = 3.4 ounce (100ml) bottle or less (by volume) ; 1 quart-sized, clear, plastic, zip-top bag; 1 bag per passenger placed in screening bin.
+3-1-1 rule is for carry-ons.
+3.4 ounce (100ml) bottle or less (by volume) ; 1 quart-sized, clear, plastic, zip-top bag; 1 bag per passenger placed in screening bin.
 One-quart bag per person limits the total liquid volume each traveler can bring.
 3.4 ounce (100ml) container size is a security measure.

 Be prepared.
 Each time TSA searches a carry-on it slows down the line.
 Practicing 3-1-1 will ensure a faster and easier checkpoint experience.